Twin Block Retainers in Orthodontics

 Do you have trouble sleeping and breathing at night?
-Or feel like you cannot close your mouth and lips?
+Or feel like you cannot close your mouth and lips all the way?
 And like your tongue is living in your throat?
-Forward growth appliances may be just for you.
-In this article, we explain the basic problems of “retrognathia” or reverse jaw positioning and how it can be corrected with a Twin Block orthodontic device.
+The twin block appliance may be just for you.
+In this article, we explain the basic problems of “retrognathia” or reverse jaw positioning and how it can be corrected with a twin block retainer device.

 Note how the child in the picture cannot close his mouth properly.
-And after forward growth therapy, the the mouth and lips can be closed easily and without strain.
+And after using a twin block, the the mouth and lips can be closed easily and without strain.
 Also notice how the cheek bones are more developed and the bags under the eyes are better.

 In the before profile picture, the lower jaw (mandible) and chin is positioned back closer to the throat.
 In the after picture, the jaw has moved out into a more forward position.
 When the mandible is positioned forward, the tongue is not living on the throat and blocking airflow and breathing.
 This is especially a big issue a night during sleep.

-Dr. Adams may use the Twin Block appliance when the lower jaw needs to grow a lot more forward than the upper jaw.
+Dr. Adams may use the Twin Block when the lower jaw needs to grow a lot more forward than the upper jaw.
 And in kids with a lower jaw that is set back.
+Often this is called a deep bite.
 And there is poor facial profile in the bottom part of the face.
 This condition is called retrognathia.
 The Twin Block is often called a functional orthodontic treatment.
 “Functional” means to move the lower jaw posture position forward to improve the way your teeth bite together.
 The situation is about a lot more than teeth.
-In fact, expander treatments can not only straighten teeth but also improve breathing and overall health for a lifetime.
+In fact, expanders can not only straighten teeth but also improve breathing and overall health for a lifetime.
+Orthodontic expanders accomplish this by optimizing the shape and size of the mouth, jaws and nasal passageways for better airflow during inhalation and exhalation.

-How the Twin Block Grows the Mandible Forward
+How the Twin Block “Moves” the Mandible Forward

 Twin Block orthodontic treatment requires a top and bottom device that must be worn together.
 Each of the appliances has a bite ramp that interlocks when closing to help guide your jaws into a more forward bite position.
 This will improve the growth of the bottom jaw, the overall bite and a child’s profile.
 The ramps are also called an index in dental orthopedics.
 An index is an appliance bite feature where the shape of the device only allows the patient bite into one position.
 Functional orthodontics increases airflow through the mouth by increasing the space in the mouth for the tongue.
 Anterior growth of the lower jaw also moves the tongue’s position of posture forward and further away from the airway.